redhat-capgemini-exchange/devsecops-config/README.md

 * `build-pipeline`, defined in `pipelines/build`
 * `rollout-pipeline`, defined in `pipelines/rollout`

-The pipelines use custom `ClusterTasks` and a custom conatiner image.
+The pipelines use custom `ClusterTasks` and a custom container image.

-To deploy the pipelines and all other resoureces run:
+To deploy the pipelines and all other resoureces:

 ```shell
 make namespace
 ```

 This creates the `devsecops-config` namespace.

-Next run
+Install the remaining resources:

 ```shell
 make install
 ```

-to install the remaining resources.

 Validat that everything is deployed correctly by checking the `sync` status of all resources in the ArgoCD web UI.